 White-nose syndrome has killed millions of bats.
-Now it's showing up in Alberta | CBC News
+The fungus that causes it is now in Alberta | CBC News

 Other samples that showed likely infection came from along the Milk River in southern Alberta and as far north as the Battle River near Cold Lake.

-White-nose syndrome is caused by a fungus that affects an infested bat's skin.
+The fungus affects an infested bat's skin.
 Olson compared it to athlete's foot.

 "It eats away at their skin and they have to come out of hibernation to fight the infection — or it may be irritating and they can't hibernate when it's happening."

-Bat immune systems barely function when they're asleep, meaning they must wake up to fight the fungus.
+Bats' immune systems barely function when they're asleep, meaning they must wake up to fight the fungus.
 But during hibernation, bats may have to go without food for six months.
 Coming out of it costs them energy they need to make it through the winter.

 "They simply starve to death before they can start feeding again," Olson said.

-Because bats huddle closely together to survive the cold, the disease passes quickly.
+Because bats huddle closely together to survive the cold, the disease spreads quickly.
 It's also deadly.

 In one cave in Eastern Canada, 98 per cent of bats died.